-- (a) the plan shall comprise objectives and related targets, measures and timetables for reaching these objectives and targets, and a monitoring mechanism; - (b) Contracting Parties shall communicate their national emission reduction plan to the Secretariat no later than 31 December 2015; - (c) within nine months of the communication referred to in point (b) the Secretariat shall evaluate whether or not the plan meets the requirements of this paragraph.
-When the Secretariat considers that this is not the case, it shall inform the Contracting Party and within the subsequent three months the Contracting Party shall communicate any measures it has taken in order to ensure that the requirements of this paragraph are met; - (d) the Secretariat shall, no later than 27 November 2002, develop guidelines to assist Contracting Parties in the preparation of their plans.
+(a) the plan shall comprise objectives and related targets, measures and timetables for reaching these objectives and targets, and a monitoring mechanism;

+(b) Member StatesContracting Parties shall communicate their national emission reduction plan to the CommissionSecretariat no later than 27 November 200331 December 2015;

+(c) within six nine months of the communication referred to in point (b) the CommissionSecretariat shall evaluate whether or not the plan meets the requirements of this paragraph.
+When the CommissionSecretariat considers that this is not the case, it shall inform the Member State and within the subsequent three months the Member State shall communicate any measures it has taken in order to ensure that the requirements of this paragraph are met;
-National emission reduction plans shall be in use up to 31 December 2027 at the latest.

-The ceilings for the year 2018 shall be calculated on the basis of the applicable emission limit values at the time of submission of the plan as set out in Part A to Annexes III to VII to Directive 2001/80/EC or, where applicable, on the basis of the rates of desulphurisation set out in Annex III to Directive 2001/80/EC.
-In the case of gas turbines, the emission limit values for nitrogen oxides set out for such plants in Part B of Annex VI to Directive 2001/80/EC shall be used.

-The ceilings for the year 2023 shall be calculated on the basis of the applicable emission limit values in that year set out in Part A to Annexes III to VII to Directive 2001/80/EC or, where applicable, on the basis of the rates of desulphurisation set out in Annex III to Directive 2001/80/EC.
-In the case of gas turbines, the emission limit values for nitrogen oxides set out for such plants in Part B of Annex VI to Directive 2001/80/EC shall be used.
-The ceilings for the years 2019 to 2022 shall be set providing a linear trend between the ceilings of 2018 and 2023.

-The ceilings for the year 2026 and 2027 shall be calculated on the basis of the relevant emission limit values set out in Part 1 of Annex V to Directive 2010/75/EU or, where applicable, the relevant rates of desulphurisation set out in Part 5 of Annex V to Directive 2010/75/EU.
-The ceilings for the years 2024 and 2025 shall be set providing a linear decrease of the ceilings between 2023 and 2026.
+(d) the CommissionSecretariat shall, no later than 27 November 2002, develop guidelines to assist Member StatesContracting Parties in the preparation of their plans.

-- 7. Not later than 31 December 2004 and in the light of progress towards protecting human health and attaining the Community's environmental objectives for acidification and for air quality pursuant to Directive 96/62/EC, the Secretariat shall submit a report to the European Parliament and the Council in which it shall assess: - (a) the need for further measures; - (b) the amounts of heavy metals emitted by large combustion plants; - (c) the cost-effectiveness and costs and advantages of further emission reductions in the combustion plants sector in Contracting Parties compared to other sectors; - (d) the technical and economic feasibility of such emission reductions; - (e) the effects of both the standards set for the large combustion plants sector including the provisions for indigenous solid fuels, and the competition situation in the energy market, on the environment and the internal market; - (f) any national emission reduction plans provided by Contracting Parties in accordance with paragraph 6.
+N/A 7.
+Not later than 31 December 2004 and in the light of progress towards protecting human health and attaining the Community's environmental objectives for acidification and for air quality pursuant to Directive 96/62/EC, the Commission shall submit a report to the European Parliament and the Council in which it shall assess:

+(a) the need for further measures;

+(b) the amounts of heavy metals emitted by large combustion plants;

+(c) the cost-effectiveness and costs and advantages of further emission reductions in the combustion plants sector in Member States compared to other sectors;

+(d) the technical and economic feasibility of such emission reductions;

+(e) the effects of both the standards set for the large combustion plants sector including the provisions for indigenous solid fuels, and the competition situation in the energy market, on the environment and the internal market;

+(f) any national emission reduction plans provided by Member States in accordance with paragraph 6.

-The Secretariat shall include in its report an appropriate proposal of possible end dates or of lower limit values for the derogation contained in footnote 2 to Annex VI(A).
+The Commission shall include in its report an appropriate proposal of possible end dates or of lower limit values for the derogation contained in footnote 2 to Annex VI A.